walder/Skynet-IADS/README.md

 ##  Early Warning Radar
 Skynet can handle 0-n EW Radars.
 For detection of a target the DCS radar detection logic is used.
 You can use any type of radar for EW in Skynet.
 Some modern SAM units have longer range radars then the EW Radars, eg S300 vs EWR 55G6.

+Nice to know:
+Terrain elevation around the EW will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.

 ##  Power Sources
 By default Skynet IADS will run without having to add power sources.
 You can add multiple power sources to SAM units, EW radars and command centers.
 Once a power source is fully damaged the Skynet IADS unit will stop working.

 Nice to know:
-Taking out the power source of a command center is a real life tactic used in Suppression of Enemy Air Defence (SEAD).
+Taking out the power source of a command center is a real life tactic used in SEAD (Suppression of Enemy Air Defence).

 ## Connection Nodes
 By default Skynet IADS will run without having to add connection nodes.
-You can add connection nodes to SAM Units, EW Radars and Command Centers.
+You can add 0-n connection nodes to SAM Units, EW Radars and Command Centers.

-When a connection node is fully damaged the unit disconnected from the IADS will go in to autonomous mode.
+When all the unit's connection nodes are fully damaged the unit will go in to autonomous mode.
 For a SAM Unit this means it will behave in its autonomous mode setting.
 If a command center is destroyed all SAM Sites will go autonomous.
 If a EW Radar looses its node it will no longer contribute information to the IADS but otherwise the IADS will still work.

 Nice to know:
 A single node can be used to connect an arbitrary number of Skynet IADS units.
 This way cou can add a single point of failure in to an IADS.